 As per the miso paste, you can buy one from your local store.
 There are also plenty of options on Amazon, but I have not tried any other brand and I’m not sure which one to recommend.
 I would go for something made in Japan following traditional methods.

 Besides the Miso, I buy and use the other Japanese Miso and Marinades – just in case you are a fan of Japanese flavors, like me (at the moment I type this the variety pack is out of stock).
 Don’t forget you can use code ‘CLAUDIA’ on any purchase from the Miracle Noodles website.

 Oh, and the reason I add the miso paste at the end, is because I want to keep its nutritional properties intact and cooking might kill some of them.

-A version I made later adding shiitake mushrooms:
+A version of the lectin-free miso ramen soup I made later adding shiitake mushrooms:

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.

 Lectin-Free Miso Ramen Soup with Shirataki Noodles